NARPNet/NARPNet_NCS/README.md

   macros`.
 - Use `File / Macro / Open` to open the `NARPNet_NCS.mdf` file.
-- Test the file locations using the `Test NCS Files` macro button: it should dump the contents of all the NCS files without errors.
+- Test the file locations using the `Test NCS Files` macro button: it should dump the contents of all the NCS data files without errors.
 - DON'T click on the edit macro buttons unless you are prepared for FLDIGI to crash until you get them tweaked right.
-  - The `Edit NWOTW` button should work on Windows because it uses notepad.
+  - The `Edit NWOTW` button should work on Windows because it edits a single file using notepad.
 - Once `Test NCS Files` is working correctly, play with the macros at will.
-If you right click on them, they have comments at the top that explain them a bit.
+If you right click on them, they have comments at the top that explain them a little bit.

 Please report your experiences in the GitHub Discussion area or via email to lobanz@protonmail.com.
 Thanks!